JuliaLang/julia/JuliaSyntax/README.md

 - Restart parsing
 - Somehow make sure all of this can't result in infinite recursion 😅

-For this kind of recovery it sure would be good if we could reify the program stack into a parser state object...

 Missing commas or closing brackets in nested structures also present the existing parser with a problem.